ltelab/RS2025/README.md

 ----------------

-Alternatively, you can clone the [RS2025 repository](https://github.com/ltelab/RS202) on your laptop and install the required environment using conda/mamba or micromamba:
+Alternatively, you can clone the [RS2025 repository](https://github.com/ltelab/RS202) on your laptop and install the required environment using `conda`, `mamba` or `micromamba`:

 1. Go to the directory where you want to clone the repository.
 As an example: